 Take a snowy safari to the rolling meadows of Lamar Valley, and use a special spotting scope to search among herds of elk and bison for coyotes, eagles, and the elusive wolf.
 It was here that wolves were first restored to Yellowstone in 1995.
 This evening, meet an Emmy® award–winning wildlife cinematographer, and hear his stories about filming wolves and other wildlife for National Geographic.

-Mammoth Hot Springs Hotel or Best Western Plus by Mammoth Hot Springs (B,L,D)
+Best Western Plus by Mammoth Hot Springs (B,L,D)

 Day 3 — Grand Canyon of the Yellowstone

 Climb into a private snow coach and journey through the wilderness to the Grand Canyon of the Yellowstone.
 Hike to the rim of this amazing gorge, whose walls are striped in yellows and reds, and peer in to see its thundering waterfall and the ice arch that forms from the spray.
 Later, in the Upper Geyser Basin, encounter fumaroles and watch mud pots as they gurgle, belch, and burst.
 Our next stop is Yellowstone’s most famous site: Old Faithful Geyser, which puts on an incredible—and timely—display, shooting water far into the sky as regularly as clockwork.
-Tonight, kids get a special evening to themselves at our lodge, with a kids-only dinner, games by the fireside, and a stargazing walk led by a guide.
+Tonight, kids get a special evening to themselves at our lodge with games by the fireside and a stargazing walk led by a guide.
 Old Faithful Snow Lodge (B,L,D)

 Day 4 — Old Faithful